demeringo/awstack-training-serverless/README.md

 This repository contains a demo AWS serverless application (using AWS lambada and other services).

+This is **not a production grade** application, security is very basic.

-It was inscpired by the demo app build during the training session organized by stack labs early 2019.
+It was inspired by the demo app build during the training session organized by stack labs early 2019.

 > Découvrez les **avantages de l'architecture serverless** pour :
 >